-France: Bike and Barge - Avignon to Aigues-Mortes
+France: Bike and Barge Tour - Avignon to Aigues-Mortes

 8 Day Barge Tour

 Our first bike and barge tour in Italy was so successful that we expanded into France.
-Join us in Provence and Camargue as we bike and barge through southern France down the Rhone River to the Mediterranean Sea.
+In this bike and barge tour in France, join us in Provence and Camargue as we bike and barge through southern France down the Rhone River to the Mediterranean Sea.

 Flat terrain on paved roads with a couple short hills.
 Beginner to moderate cycling level.
 Beginner level with an e-bike.